flutter/packages/packages/web_benchmarks/testing/README.md

 ## How to run the `testing` directory tests

-The tests contained in this directory use a client-server model, similar to what the integration_test package does.
+The benchmarks contained in this directory use a client-server model, similar to what the integration_test package does.
 In order to run the tests inside `testing`, do the following:

 * Install Chrome in a way that [tests can find it](https://github.com/flutter/packages/blob/a5a4479e176c5e909dd5d961c2c79b61ce1bf1bd/packages/web_benchmarks/lib/src/browser.dart#L216).